 But the damage inflicted by netizens’ cancel culture can be a heavy burden.
 Both Li Xiaolu and her ex-husband Jia Nailiang have claimed the scandal damaged their mental health.
 “My family was almost destroyed,” said Jia in a Weibo post, relating how his parents had been “crushed by rumors” and were afraid to leave the house, while his little girl came down with a fever (which he links to the pressure the family faced).
 Li wrote on Weibo condemning the endless online abuse by “piranhas” over the winter of 2018, and indicated suicidal thoughts.
 Zheng’s cancellation was so thorough that she was even temporarily blocked from using food-delivery app Meituan.
 “Murderers on death row [now] have more rights than Zheng Shuang,” noted one Weibo user.

 For now, Yang takes a protective stance over her idol Jackson Yee, telling TWOC that if Yee aroused public anger, “I will tell people around me to please give him some time and that I trust he will be back on the right track very soon.”

 On the other hand, she feels some violations of basic moral principles are non-negotiable.
 “If Jackson Yee acted in a similar way to Zheng Shuang, I definitely would have approved of him getting similar treatment,” says Yang.
 “People like [idols] because they are outstanding in some aspects, but that doesn’t give them an excuse to do something bad.”
 The higher you climb, it seems, the harder you can fall.

 Additional reporting by Hatty Liu

-This is a story from our issue, “Something Old, Something New.”
-To read the entire issue, become asubscriber and receive the full magazine.
-Alternatively, you can purchase the digital version from the iTunes Store.
+The Moral Burden of Being a Chinese Celebrity is a story from our issue, “Something Old Something New.”
+To read the entire issue, become a subscriber and receive the full magazine.
+Alternatively, you can purchase the digital version from the App Store.